-The subject property at 30 Connaught Street is currently recognized as a "Class A" property on the City's Inventory of Heritage Properties.23
+The subject property at 30 Connaught Street is currently recognized as a "Class A" property on the Heritage Oshawa Inventory of City of Oshawa Heritage Properties.

 Located within the surrounding neighbourhood in what was known as Simcoe Heights, there is one property that has been designated under Part IV of the Ontario Heritage Act, 12 properties are listed as "Class A" by the City of Oshawa (including the subject property), and 10 properties are listed as "Class B" by the City of Oshawa (Heritage Oshawa, 2015) (Figure 3).